|Comunidad de Madrid . Spain|

 |Moncloa - Villaverde Alto 15 km - 18 stations|

 Line 3 is among the busiest lines of the network, so platforms have finally been extended from 60 m to 90 m in recent years to allow the use of 6-car trains.
 At the same time the line length was more than doubled in 2007, with a southern extension from Legazpi to Villaverde Alto along Avenida de Córdoba.
-Later it may be extended towards the north to Cuatro Caminos, and in the south to meet MetroSur in Leganés.
+It is now being extended south to Getafe (El Casar; 2.6 km).